NimaRahmani95/RULA-ReUsable-Module/README.md

 # ROS 2 RULA Ergonomic Monitor

-A real-time ergonomic monitoring and robot-assisted workstation adjustment stack for ROS 2 (Humble).
+A real-time ergonomic monitoring and robot-assisted workstation adjustment stack for ROS 2 (Jazzy).
 The system uses [AlphaPose](https://github.com/MVIG-SJTU/AlphaPose) with Intel RealSense depth cameras to estimate 3D skeletal pose, computes RULA (Rapid Upper Limb Assessment) scores, and drives a UR5e collaborative robot to continuously optimise the PCB workpiece height for the operator.

 ---